KennethNjuguna/Database_and_SQL-for_Data_Science_and_Python/README.md

 # INSERT Statement
 <p><b>The INSERT statement</b> is used to add new rows to a table.
 The INSERT statement is one of the data manipulation language statements.The <b>syntax of the INSERT statement</b> looks like this, insert into table name, column name, values.
 In this statement, table name identifies the table, the column name list identifies each column in the table, and the values clause specifies the data values to be added to the columns in the table.</p>

+# UPDATE, DELETE Statement
+<p>After a table is created and populated with data, the data in a table can be altered with the UPDATE statement.
+The UPDATE statement is one of the data manipulation language or DML statements.
+DML statements are used to read and modify data.</p>
+# UPDATE
+<p>After a table is created and populated with data, the data in a table can be altered with the <b>UPDATE statement.</b> The UPDATE statement is one of the data manipulation language or DML statements.
+DML statements are used to read and modify data.
+Based on the author entity example, we created the table using the entity name Author and the entity attributes as the columns of the table.
+Rows were added to the Author table to populate the table. </p>
+<p>Sometime later, you want to alter the data in the table.
+To alter or modify the data in the Author table, we use the UPDATE statement.
+The syntax of the UPDATE statement looks like this:-
+<p><b><i>UPDATE [TableName] SET [ColumnName] = [Value] ]> <WHERE [Condition] >.</i></b></p>

+<p>In the statement, TableName identifies the table.
+The ColumnName identifies the column value to be changed, as specified in the <WHERE [Condition] >.
+Let's look at an example.
+In this example, you want to update the FIRSTNAME and LASTNAME of the author with AUTHOR_ID A2 from Rav Ahuja to Lakshmi Katta.
+In this example, to see the UPDATE statement in action, we start by selecting all rows from the author table to see the values.
+To change the first name and last name to Lakshmi Katta where the AUTHOR_ID = A2, enter the UPDATE statement as follows.
+UPDATE AUTHOR SET LAST NAME = KATTA, FIRST NAME = LAKSHMI WHERE AUTHOR_ID = A2.
+Now, to see the result of the update, select all rows again from the Author table and you will see that in row to the name changed from Rav Ahuja to Lakshmi Katta.
+Note that if you do not specify the WHERE clause, all the rows in the table will be updated.</p>

+# DELETE